ChillingSilence/DigiByte-Pipeline/README.md

 # DigiByte Pipeline
 A list of items that we want to do for DigiByte, some with / without bounties etc attached, and others simply as a great way to cut your teeth on DigiByte

+Would you like to contribute?
+Open a pull request to modify the item and / or a GitHub issue to ask questions etc

 # Smaller action items
 These are great for cutting your teeth on and getting introduced to DigiByte